Joaquina Branco: Career

-Branco's career as a fashion designer started with only "three sewing machines" working for her in the early 1980s, but she soon grew to having 160 machines and more than 300 employees in a two-floor studio, where she attended to several renowned national figures, such as Amália Rodrigues, Simone, Marina Mota, Helena Ramos, and Cidália Moreira, and was even responsible for making several costumes for Filipe La Féria's plays.
-Despite being the happiest with fashion, she built most of her wealth through real estate and investment funds.
+Branco's career as a fashion designer started with "three sewing machines" working for her in the early 1980s.
+Soon after, she had 160 machines and over 300 employees in a two-floor studio, where she was visited by figures like Amália Rodrigues, Simone, Marina Mota, Helena Ramos, and Cidália Moreira, and was responsible for making several costumes for Filipe La Féria's plays.
+Despite her preference to fashion, most of her wealth was built through real estate and investment funds.

-Branco's success and wealth, coupled with her eccentricity and looks, allowed her to become not only one of the most prominent figures in Portuguese fashion during the 1980s and 1990s, but also one of the most famous women in Portugal during that timeframe, appearing on several magazine covers and television programs for over a decade.
-Her second husband, Hélder Correia, 26 years her senior, was also a wealthy businessman, so they bought a luxurious mansion in Estoril with a panoramic roof and a pool indoor and outdoor, often described by friends and the media as a "palace".

-Having opened her first store at the age of 21, Quina had already done "everything I wanted in fashion" by 35, so she eventually grew fatigued from all of this professional success and relentless media coverage, which had now followed her for over 15 years, so, at the age of 39 years old, she abruptly decided to leave Portugal in hopes of finding more time for herself.
+Branco's success and wealth, alongside her eccentricity and appearance, made her one of the most famous women in Portugal during the 1980s and 1990s; she appeared on several magazine covers and television programs for over a decade.
+Having opened her first store at 21 years old, Branco had done "everything I wanted in fashion" by 35.
+She grew fatigued from relentless media coverage, so she decided to leave Portugal to find more time for herself at the age of 39.

 Later life

-Quina initially moved to Madrid, but soon settled in Argentina.
-Convinced that she would never return to Portugal, Quina ultimately did it during the COVID-19 pandemic, in an attempt to save her first husband, Paulo, who had been diagnosed cancer, but even though she was compatible to donate part of her liver, a complication with the portal vein made any transplant impossible and he eventually died in her arms.
+Branco initially moved to Madrid, but later settled in Argentina.
+She returned to Portugal during the COVID-19 pandemic in an attempt to save her first husband, Paulo, who was diagnosed with cancer.
+Part of her liver was compatible for donation, but a complication with the portal vein made transplant impossible.
+Paulo later died with Branco present.

-It was also during the pandemic that Quina first engaged with social media, amassing over 100,000 followers on her now-deleted account on TikTok.
-On 30 June 2025, she entered reality show Big Brother Verão, where she was the first housemate to be saved on 3 July.
+Branco first engaged with social media during the pandemic, amassing over 100,000 followers on her now-deleted TikTok account.
+On 30 June 2025, she entered a reality show called Big Brother Verão.